GoogleCloudPlatform/click-to-deploy/k8s/nginx/README.md

 # Overview

 NGINX is open source software for web serving, reverse proxying, caching, load balancing, and media streaming.
 NGINX can also function as a proxy server for email (IMAP, POP3, and SMTP) and a reverse proxy and load balancer for HTTP, TCP, and UDP servers.

 If you would like to learn more about NGINX, please, visit [NGINX website](https://www.nginx.com/).

+This particular web server application uses NGINX for web serving and it was configured to serve only static content.
+Each NGINX pod is associated with its own persistent volume created as standard persistent disk type defined by Google Kubernetes Engine.

+This web server application is pre-configured with SSL certificate.
+Please, replace it (per instructions delivered) with your valid SSL certificate.

 ## About Google Click to Deploy